ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

 * Removed Vader’s zombie walk and NOooOOOOooOOoOO
 * Removed “what do we do with the kids and where do we go now” conversation between Yoda, Obi Wan and Organa
 * Cut right to “Directed by George Lucas” following Vader, Palpatine, and Tarkin looking over the construction of the Death Star
-* Updated the initial (non-scrolling) credits to include credits from all 3 movies without split screen.
+* Updated the initial (non-scrolling) credits to include credits from all 3 movies without split screen
 * Add Mr. Pitiful:) to the credits as one of the editors
 * Moved hopeful delivery of Leia and Luke to mid-credits scene
   * (an attempt at a humorous take on the Marvel Cinematic Universe’s habit of post-credit scenes teasing future films)

 ### 1.0
 **Initial Release!**
 * Wanted to focus on the Anakin's arc plus the arc of the fall of the Republic in the background.
-Anything that didn't move the story forward I cut, while trying to have it make sense for anyone who has never seen Star Wars.
+Anything that didn't move the story forward I cut, while trying to have it make sense for anyone who has never seen Star Wars
-* Cut all of Phantom Menace except the Darth Maul fight as a prologue.
+* Cut all of Phantom Menace except the Darth Maul fight as a prologue
 * Started right from the 2nd assassination of padme to establish Anakin, Obi Wan, and Padme's characters
 * Cut all of Kamino (Obi Wan explains through exposition)
 * Cut all references to Padme and Anakin's age difference